al6x/vfs/readme.md

 Define to what it should be applied:

-    module Ros
-      def self.each_box &b
+    def each_box &b
       host = ENV['host'] || raise(":host not defined!")
       box = Rsh::Box.new host: host, ssh: {user: 'root', password: 'secret'}
       b.call box
     end
-    end

 Run it:

     $ rake os:rails host=webapp.com

-The same way you can use it also for deployment.
+**You can use it also for deployment**, exactly the same way, configure it the way you like, it's just rake tasks.
+And by the way, the *box.mark ...* is just an example check, you can use anything there.

-It's idempotent, and checks if the package already has been applied to box, so you can evolve your configuration and apply it multiple times, it will apply only missing packages.
+It checks if the package already has been applied to box, so you can evolve your configuration and apply it multiple times, it will apply only missing packages (or drop the *applied?* clause and it will be applied every run).
-And by the way, the 'box.mark ...' is just an example check, you can use anything there.

 ## TODO